 In fact, cash holdings dropped by an even greater amount, by some 0.5 per cent of total portfolio holdings, while bonds became the primary beneficiary of the market rotation in April.

-State Street Markets’ head of EMEA marco strategy, Timothy Graf, explained that broad measures of risk appetite were balanced across institutional portfolios despite significant intra-month volatility.
+State Street Markets’ head of EMEA macro strategy, Timothy Graf, said that broad measures of risk appetite were balanced across institutional portfolios despite significant intra-month volatility.

 “Within the month, the weight to equities, the riskiest class of assets, continued to retreat towards long-run norms and a search for safety is still present in currency flows.